mhano/RegenerativeDistributedCache/README.md

 Requires an external (network) cache, a fan out pub/sub message bus, and a distributed locking mechanism (all three of these can be provided by Redis or you might use alternatives for one or more of these such as RabbitMq for messaging).
-Basdic redis implementations of these are provided in RegenerativeCacheManager.Redis
+Basic redis implementations of these are provided in RegenerativeCacheManager.Redis